aaron-jack-manning/json-to-apex-dto-tool/README.md

 will created two classes named `DataDTO`.

 - If a property is named according to a language keyword, such as `public` or `private`, the resulting DTO will not be valid Apex due to the variable being given that same name.
 Shout out to the Raisely API for this annoying one :P. My current plan for this is to give the properties that have the same name as any language keyword a new name (with `Property` appended to the end or something) and to do a find and replace within the static method that deserializes.
 This would look something like this `jsonString.ReplaceAll('"public"(\\s?|\\s+):', '"publicProperty":')`.
 This currently what I do manually but will implement a fix in the generator at some point.

+- A not very helpful exception is thrown when an empty list is provided, as type cannot be inferred.
+I intend to gracefully handle this case at some point.

+- New lines are not always permitted between elements in a list, even though they should be.

 ## Links